 An interesting twist is that Virginia specifically protects against Insurance companies denying claims in bad faith.
 If your insurance company denies you a comparable rental car while your car is being repaired, your insurance company may owe you the greater amount of $500 or double the cost of a comparable rental car.
 If your insurance company denies in bad faith a claim of $3,500 or less in excess of the deductible, the court may award you double the amount due plus reasonable attorney's fees and expenses.

-Virginia is old fashioned in many ways, and if you were injured while driving in this Southern gem, you will not be able to recover for your damages unless you can prove that another driver was completely at fault for your injuries.
-But you do not have to do it alone: speak to a Virginia car accident compensation lawyer and get a free claim evaluation to determine whether you may be able to recover for your injuries.
+Virginia is old fashioned in many ways, and if you were injured while driving in this Southern gem, you won't be able to recover for your damages unless you can prove that another driver was completely at fault for your injuries.
+But you don't have to do it alone; speak to a skilled car accident attorney in Virginia to determine if you may be able to recover for your injuries.

 Contact a qualified attorney.